 Events & InitiativesSome of the exciting events and initiatives supported by the WIMTC include:

-- Mock interviews for female trainees applying to fellowships or jobs
+- Mock interviews for women trainees applying to fellowships or jobs

-- Sessions with female leaders from within MGH and across the country, focusing on topics such as negotiations and microaggressions
+- Sessions with women leaders from within Mass General and across the country, focusing on topics such as negotiations and microaggressions

-- Networking events with other departments’ Women in Medicine organizations at MGH
+- Networking events with other departments’ Women in Medicine organizations at Mass General

-- Mentorship program involving female physicians of all levels within the Department of Medicine
+- Mentorship program involving women physicians of all levels within the Department of Medicine

 - Designing and implementing a “Gender Bias in Medicine” curriculum within the residency program

 - Improving lactation room availability and resources for physician parents

 - Groundbreaking research on gender in medical training, such as the effect of “Doctor” identification badges on the misidentification of women providers working with colleagues at Brigham and Women’s Hospital

 - Increasing parental leave to eight weeks of paid leave for parents of all genders